 When entering the program, the doctoral student gets some “back-pack” funding to be used for activities related to his/her doctoral education and dissertation work.

-Read more about back-pack here (PDF).
+Read more about back-pack here (PDF, new tab).

 Rights, obligations and expectations

 As a doctoral student, you are employed by the Swedish state, which includes a range of social benefits, including paid parental leave, paid holidays and an occupational pension.
 The doctoral student has access to a workplace, their own computer and other equipment needed to carry out their work.
-Insurance during working hours, work-related travel and fieldwork are included under the terms and conditions of a government employment contract.
+Insurance during working hours, work-related travel and fieldwork are included under the terms and conditions of a public employment contract.

-More about being a government employee.
+More about being an employee of a public authority.

 Being reachable